Shahid718/Programming-Phase-field-in-Fortran/model_B/cahn_hilliard/README.md

   real ( kind = 8 )   , dimension ( Nx, Ny ) :: r, con, lap_con, dfdcon
   real ( kind = 8 )   , dimension ( Nx, Ny ) :: dummy_con, lap_dummy
 ```
-This statement will open the file **ch.dat**.
+We open the file **ch.dat** here.
 The output value of concentration of the final time step is written in it.

 ```Fortran
   open ( 1, file = "ch.dat" )